 Your baby’s head now measures approximately the size of a small orange, and she weighs around 1000 g.
 Her body is getting more chubby thanks to fat accumulating gradually under her skin to give her some reserves at birth.
 Her hair and nails are well on their way and, under her gums, her future ivory baby teeth are almost covered with enamel.
 What’s more, he is beginning to really react to loud sounds.

 Aah, nighttime.
 You’re finally about to go to sleep.
 But not your baby whom may seem to want to move more in the evening.
 As your bump gets larger and larger, it gets more difficult to find a pleasant position to sleep in.
-You probably cannot sleep on your front any more.
+At 26 weeks pregnant, you probably cannot sleep on your front any more.
 The most convenient position to lie in for the next few weeks may be on your side.
 Put a cushion between your knees to makes it a bit more comfortable, and try to relax, and sleep.

 As much as you notice your baby bump feeling tighter of late, it is also getting a bit tight for your baby inside your belly.
-Your child’s happy somersaults in a big bath of amniotic fluid will soon be over.
+At 26 weeks pregnant, your child’s happy somersaults in a big bath of amniotic fluid will soon be over.
 If, however, you are concerned about reduced movements of your baby, see your doctor immediately to confirm everything is okay.